zsteinkamp/zsteinkamp.github.io/songs.md

 - title: Shelter
   date: March 2020
   description:
   - Made during the "shelter in place" period following the Covid-19 outbreak, this song is about the lockdown and finding the good in the situation.
 The intro and outro sounds are inspired by <a href="https://hainbach.bandcamp.com/album/isolation-loops-soundpack">Hainbach's "Isolation Loops" project</a>, but I made my own Isolation Loops by building little feedback machines in Ableton Live and spending a couple wonderful sessions just tweaking sounds and recording audio as I went.
-Vocals by Bahar and I. Harmonica by me.
+Harmonica by me.
 The main melody is from an instrument I made from sampling a single note from a recorder instrument here in the music room.
 The rhythm in the song is either triplet time (4/4 with triplet 8th notes) or 6/8 depending on your music theory religion.
 I noticed that most Persian music uses this rhythm, and so I thought it would be cool to use it in a different context.
 I really like the possibilities that it brings, especially if layered with a standard non-triplet 4/4 beat in places.
   bandcampUrl: https://zacksteinkamp.bandcamp.com/track/shelter
   bandcampId: 97429605
   spotifyUrl: https://open.spotify.com/track/4iULUi1CGxvHashkEriRhz?si=Ni7IZaF8Que9ssC5gzBSJA